 Circle of Security Parenting

 You might also like to consider the internationally recognised Circle of Security Parenting program.
 This is an 8 week relationship-based early intervention parenting program.
 It is designed to help build connection and understanding, and can be offered either individually, or in small groups.
+Feedback from parents has always been very positive, with one parent saying “all parents should do this course”.

 The Next Step